Netanyahu has called for Jews to emigrate to the safety of Israel, but we cannot concede to terrorists

 The problem, which Netanyahu is unclear on, is not with Jewish integration, or with the way the majority of Europeans relate to Jews, or Muslims for that matter.
 The problem is with a hardline strain of political Islamism whose adherents cannot accept free speech as a part of life in Europe, and as a part of what makes Europe a good, hospitable place to live.
 Israel, as Netanyahu knows only too well, is not immune to this strain of radicalism.

 Ruby Stockham is a staff writer at Left foot Forward.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.